-Installation: Plug it in, and connect to it in via your phone’s bluetooth settings.
+Installation is a breeze — just plug it in and connect to it via your phone’s Bluetooth settings.
 The light blinks blue when it’s searching, and solid blue when paired.

-On your AMI/MMI screen, select Sources, and select the CarPro, it has a little iPod icon.
-You can leave the screen like this, raise the bluetooth volume on your phone to the max, and start playing anything you’d like.
-You can use both volume controls on the steering wheel or radio.
+On your AMI/MMI screen, select Sources, then CarPro (see iPod icon).
+You can raise the Bluetooth volume on your phone to the max and start playing anything you’d like.
+You can use either volume control on the steering wheel or radio.

-But what makes this adapter work quite well is that you can connect to it and be connected to the AMI/MMI unit at the same time.
-AMI set to phone calls, and the adapter set to audio streaming and now it’s integrated seamlessly.
+What makes this adapter work quite well — at least on Android devices — is that you can be connected to it and the AMI/MMI unit at the same time.
+With AMI set to phone calls and the adapter set to audio streaming, it’s integrated seamlessly.

 Lastly, when you turn your car off, the blue LED light might still be on.
-I was nervous that this could drain the battery overtime, but it eventually goes into hibernation.
+I was nervous this would drain the battery over time, but it eventually goes into hibernation.
 It will auto-connect as soon as your phone is in range.